Günther Lütjens: Early life

 He entered the Imperial German Navy (Kaiserliche Marine) as a Seekadett (Cadett) on 3 April 1907 at the German Imperial Naval Academy in Kiel, where he received his initial infantry training.
 He spent his initial year on (9 May 1907 – 1 April 1908) for his practical training on board and his first world cruise, before attending an officers course at the German Imperial Naval Academy in Kiel.
 His comrades nicknamed him "Pee Ontgens" after a character from the book Das Meer (The Sea) by Bernhard Kellermann, which was one of his favourite books.
 Lütjens graduated 20th of 160 cadets from his "Crew 1907" (the incoming class of 1907), and was thereafter promoted to Fähnrich zur See (Midshipman) on 21 April 1908.
 Starting on 1 April 1909, he underwent naval artillery training at the Naval Artillery School in Kiel-Wik and then participated in a torpedo course on board on 1 July 1909.

-Lütjens then attended another infantry course with the 2nd Sea-Battalion before boarding on 1 October 1909.
+Lütjens then attended another infantry course with the 2nd Sea-Battalion and boarded on 1 October 1909.
 After receiving his commission as Leutnant zur See (Ensign) on 28 September 1910, he served on board (26 September 1910 – 1 April 1911), a harbour ship, and then (1 April 1911 – 1 April 1913).
 He then returned to the König Wilhelm (1 April 1913 – 1 October 1913), where he served as an instructor of cabin boys and later as an instructor of cadets.
 König Wilhelm at the time was a barracks ship based in Kiel and used as a training vessel for naval cadets.
 He then completed two further world cruises on Hansa.
 Following these assignments, he was promoted to Oberleutnant zur See (Lieutenant Junior Grade) on 27 September 1913.

 Lütjens' next assignment was with the 4th Torpedo-Boat-Flotilla, where he served as a watch officer.
 On 1 October 1913, he was appointed company officer with the I. Torpedodivision, and served as a watch officer on torpedo boat G-169 of the 2nd Torpedo-Boat-Demi-Flotilla from 1 November.
 On 24 December 1913, he returned to his position as company officer with the I. Torpedodivision, before becoming a watch officer on G-172 of the 2nd Torpedo-Boat-Demi-Flotilla on 15 March 1914.